 The Bank revalues its property and equipment to ensure that the fair value of revalued assets does not differ materially from its carrying amount.
 Surpluses arising from revaluation are dealt with in the revaluation reserve in equity.
 Any deficit arising is offset against the revaluation reserve to the extent of a previous increase for the same asset.
-In all other cases, a decrease in carrying amount is charged to north or the same asset.
+In all other cases, a decrease in carrying amount is charged to profit or loss as impairment.